-IT Boost is a new entrant to the market and shows promise as a mature solution.
-IT Boost seems to have a lot of feature parity to IT Glue, but there is limited information on the solution since it’s so new.
+IT Boost is a newer entrant to the market and shows promise as a mature solution.
+IT Boost seems to have a lot of feature parity to IT Glue and their dev cycles are very fast.
 It’s worth tracking their development and position in the market.

 Price - $50/user/mth

 Documentation + business dashboards + customer satisfaction surveys

 Fast dev. cycle comes with bugs.